parulbhatnagar/UrbanSenseAIPoC/README.md

 ### Configuration

+This application is built with Vite, which handles environment variables securely.
+To protect your API key, only variables prefixed with `VITE_` are exposed to the browser.

-The application requires your Google Gemini API Key to function.
-This key must be available as an environment variable named `API_KEY` in the execution environment where you run the application.
-The application is designed to automatically pick it up from `process.env.API_KEY`.
+You must configure an environment variable named `VITE_API_KEY` in your deployment environment for the application to work.
+The app will not function without it.

 ---

 ## Deployment

-This project can be deployed on a static hosting service like Netlify, Vercel, or GitHub Pages.
+This project is configured for seamless deployment on a static hosting service like Netlify, Vercel, or GitHub Pages.

+The repository includes a `netlify.toml` file which automatically configures the build settings:
+- **Build Command**: `npm run build`
+- **Publish Directory**: `dist`
+- **SPA Redirects**: Handles all routing for you.

-**Important**: When deploying, you must configure your hosting provider's settings to include your `API_KEY` as an environment variable.
+**Important**: When deploying, you must configure your hosting provider's settings to include your `VITE_API_KEY` as an environment variable.

 ### Deployment Instructions (Example with Netlify)

-1. Push your code to your GitHub Repository.
+1. Push your code to your GitHub Repository (including the `netlify.toml` file).
 2. Log in to Netlify and select "Add new site" -> "Import an existing project".
 3. Connect your GitHub account and select your repository.
+Netlify will automatically detect and use the settings from `netlify.toml`.
-4. In the deployment settings:
-    - Go to "Site settings" -> "Build & deploy" -> "Environment".
+4. In the deployment settings, go to "Site settings" -> "Build & deploy" -> "Environment".
-    - Add a new environment variable:
+5. Add a new environment variable:
-      - **Key**: `API_KEY`
+    - **Key**: `VITE_API_KEY`
     - **Value**: `YOUR_GEMINI_API_KEY_HERE`
-5. Deploy the site.
-Netlify will make this variable available to the application.
+6. Trigger a new deploy for the changes to take effect.
+Netlify will now correctly build your project and make the API key securely available to the application.

-### A note on the `_redirects` file

-This project is a Single Page Application (SPA).
-The included `_redirects` file contains a rewrite rule that tells Netlify to serve `index.html` for all routes, allowing the React app to handle routing internally.
-This is required to prevent "Page Not Found" errors.

 ## Installing as a PWA on Your Phone